EGI-Federation/fedcloud-documentation/source/storage.rst

 are organized within containers (e.g. folders).
 Each object/file has is own URL, which can be used to access the resource, share the file with other people, setup custom metadata and access control lists.
-These objects are accessed and managed via a REST API (OpenStack SWIFT).
+These objects are accessed and managed via a REST API (OpenStack `SWIFT <https://docs.openstack.org/api-ref/object-store/index.html>`_).
 Differently from the block storage, there is virtually no limit to the amount of data you can store, only the space used is accounted, you can access the data from any location (from any VM running at any EGI provider or even from other cloud providers